nakamura-to/nue/README.md

 > Arguments

-* begin: Required.
+* `begin`: Required.
 Function.
 A callback to prepare values.
-* beginArg: Optional.
+* `beginArg`: Optional.
 Object.
 A value passed from the previous task.
-* process: Required.
+* `process`: Required.
 Function.
 A callback to process values.
-* processArg: Optional.
+* `processArg`: Optional.
 Object.
 An each value passed from the begin callback.
-* end: Optional.
+* `end`: Optional.
 Function.
 An optional callback to handle error and results.
-* err: Required.
+* `err`: Required.
 Error.
 An error object passed from the process callback.
-* results: Optional.
+* `results`: Optional.
 Array.
 Values passed from the process callback.

 > Context

-"this" context of the begin callback has following properties.
+`this` context of the `begin callback` has following properties.

-* data: Object.
+* `data`: Object.
 An object shared in control-flow.
-* fork: Function.
+* `fork`: Function.
 A function to execute the process callback in parallel.

-"this" context of the process callback has following properties.
+`this` context of the `process callback` has following properties.

-* data: Object.
+* `data`: Object.
 An object shared in control-flow.
-* join: Function.
+* `join`: Function.
 A function to end the process callback and wait other process callbacks to complete.
-* end: Function.
+* `end`: Function.
 A function to execute the end callback.

-"this" context of the end callback is same with the previous task one.
+`this` context of the `end callback` is same with the previous task one.

 > Example